-To get clear about how much sodium you’re taking in per serving, the AICR recommends a careful reading of the nutritional labels that are on all packaged foods.
+To get clear about how much sodium you’re taking in per serving, the AICR recommends a careful reading of the nutritional labels on all packaged foods.
 This can help to bring consumption in line with the recommended daily allowance of 2,300 mg of sodium or 1 level teaspoon of salt per day.

 - Sea salt comes from evaporated seawater and contains trace minerals, which may enhance its nutritional properties and taste over table salt.
 There are many different types of sea salt from fine white to coarse grey, and all are worth a try.
-But even with a natural product from the sea, salt is still salt, and should be used sparingly
+But even with a natural product from the sea, salt is still salt and should be used sparingly

 We like to use kosher salt or fine sea salt for cooking, and the more expensive grey sea salts as a condiment.
 Always correct the seasoning of your dishes toward the end of cooking.
 You can always add salt, but once it’s there, you can’t take it out.

 A pinch of salt added to vegetables as you sauté them for a stew or soup will bring out their juices and flavor, as in our Fennel Scented Butternut Squash Soup.